Towards a Shared Collecting Policy for Scotland’s Archives

 - Devise strategic and practical approaches to addressing issues

-In 2018, we will be holding a networking and consultation event to gather input from across the sector.
+In 2018, we held a consultation event to gather input from across the sector.
+Representatives from university, local authority, and national collections were in attendance.

-The key themes and issues emerging from this consultation will form the basis of a Collecting Policy Framework.
-The framework will guide the direction and activities we plan and will be available via our website.
+The key themes and issues emerging from this consultation form the basis of a Collecting Policy Framework.
+This is currently being drafted and will guide the direction and activities we plan and will be available via our website.

 During and after the passage of the Historic Environment (Scotland) Bill in 2014, the responsible civil servants held joint meetings with representatives of the Scottish Council on Archives (SCA), the National Records of Scotland (NRS) and the Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS).
 These were intended to explain the purpose of the legislation, how it would be implemented and to explore issues relevant to archives collecting institutions and bodies.